Den-Mwangi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that checks for alphabetic character. function that prints the sign of a number. function that computes the absolute value of an integer.
+function that checks for alphabetic character. function that prints the sign of a number. function that computes the absolute value of an integer. function that prints the last digit of a number.